williamhbell/LeCroyScopeDAQ/README.md

 By default, the code requires ROOT [ http://root.cern.ch/ ] to build.
 However, this dependency can be removed by removing RootTreeOutput from the OBJECTS= list in the Makefile.

+More details on the structure of the code are given in the src/README.txt file.

 Setup the scope parameters
 --------------------------